Our Mission

 Many folks in our communities show care by offering food and asking if you have eaten yet.
 At APALA we believe that it is up to ALL OF US to make sure WE ALL EAT.
 It is our collective responsibility to care for one another.

 We have seven principles for collective liberation and organizing stronger communities.
 We developed these as a way to stay grounded in how we are working together for a future where we all eat.
-Just like the beginnings of the Asian American and Pacific Islander movements, our visions and values are rooted in Black liberation, Indigenous sovereignty, and solidarity with all struggles for collective liberation.
+Just like the beginnings of the Asian American, Native Hawaiian and Pacific Islander movements, our visions and values are rooted in Black liberation, Indigenous sovereignty, and solidarity with all struggles for collective liberation.
 All of our struggles are connected and we cannot win one without another.

 To check out our 7 Principles for Collective Liberation, please click here.

 We have seven principles for collective liberation and organizing stronger communities.
 We developed these as a way to stay grounded in how we are working together for a future where we all eat.
-Just like the beginnings of the Asian American and Pacific Islander movements, our visions and values are rooted in Black liberation, Indigenous sovereignty, and solidarity with all struggles for collective liberation.
+Just like the beginnings of the Asian American, Native Hawaiian and Pacific Islander movements, our visions and values are rooted in Black liberation, Indigenous sovereignty, and solidarity with all struggles for collective liberation.
 All of our struggles are connected and we cannot win one without another.

 To check out our 7 Principles for Collective Liberation, please click here.